hokify/vue-virtual-scroller/README.md

 * uses @hokify/vue-observe-visibility to fix observer error
 * also includes library updates

+* does transpile to es5 (via babel), but does not polyfill (e.g. Map). use core-js to polyfill this if needed (e.g. core-js/modules/es.map)

 To install this fork, use:
 ```
 npm install --save @hokify/vue-virtual-scroller